 Philosophy

-I view pregnancy and birth as normal physiologic processes.
-My services are provided in accordance with the Midwifery Model of Care.
+Pregnancy and birth are normal physiologic processes.
+My services have been provided in accordance with the Midwifery Model of Care.
 This model of care includes:

 • Monitoring the physical, psychological, and social well-being of the mother throughout the childbearing cycle